-poEdit is gettext catalogs editor, also known as .po files.
-It is built with wxWidgets toolkit and can be run on your *buntu distribution.
+Poedit is a gettext catalogs editor, also known as .po files.
+It is built with the wxWidgets toolkit and can be run on your *buntu distribution.
 It was created to make an easier and more convenient way to edit catalogs.
-It is often used in translation work, and can be a very useful tool to use. poEdit is licensed under the MITS license.
+It is often used in translation work, and can be a very useful tool to use.
+Poedit is licensed under the MITS license.

 sudo apt-get install poedit

 This will automatically download and install the required dependencies as well.